 Steeped in history

-The neighbourhood is one of the hippest places in Singapore today, but it wasn’t always so vibrant.
+The neighbourhood is one of the hippest places in Singapore today, but it’s also a neighbourhood steeped in fascinating history.
 The name Tiong Bahru actually means ‘new cemetery’ – Tiong means ‘end’ in the Chinese Hokkien dialect, and bahru means ‘new’ in Malay – because it used to be a burial ground.
+The lowlands were used to cultivate crops in the 19th century, while Pearl’s Hill housed a fortification for military personnel.

-The area was also polluted and unkempt.
-The transformation from swamp to swank began in the 1930s, and some of the landmarks from that era still stand today, including the residential blocks.
-Take for instance the over 90-years-old Qi Tian Gong Temple, nicknamed the Monkey God Temple as it’s dedicated to the main character from Chinese literary classic Journey to the West.
+The neighbourhood’s transformation from swamp to swank began in the 1930s, and some of the landmarks from that era, including the residential blocks, still stand today.
+Take for instance the Qi Tian Gong Temple.
+Over nine-decades-old, this place of worship is nicknamed the Monkey God Temple as it’s dedicated to the main character from Chinese literary classic Journey to the West.

 A new lease of life